tlamadon/pytwoway/docs-src/source/doc-python.rst

    # Save the CRE results
    cre_res = tw_net.summary_cre()

-- If you want to run Monte Carlo on simulated data:
+- If you want to run a Monte Carlo estimation on simulated data:

 .. code-block:: python